Right now, I’m too upset to speak.

 But a text?
 Seriously?

 The decent thing would’ve been to call.
 Or say, “Going to Harbourfest.
 You?” during that hour and a half conversation.
 Rather than lying and saying you’ll probably see a movie with your sister and niece.

 Plus, you were in Kenora, Murray.
 Where we went on our honeymoon.
-Remember?

 Did you think twice about driving out there with another girl?
 And her son.
 Spending the night in Kenora.
 With her – and allegedly her son – and sharing a hotel room?
 Oh, but you slept on a cot.
 Allegedly.
 How noble.